AdobeDocs/experience-manager-65.en/help/forms/using/customizing-templates-forms-portal-components.md

 ## Tips, tricks, and known issues {#tips-tricks-and-known-issues}

 1. Do not use single quote (') in any custom template.
 1. For custom metadata, store this property on the **jcr:content/metadata** node only.
-If you store it at any other place, Forms Portal can't display the metadata.
+If you store it at any other place, Forms Portal cannot display the metadata.
 1. Ensure that the name of any custom metadata or existing metadata does not include a colon ( : ).
 If it does, you cannot display it on the user interface.
 1. **data-repeatable** does not have any significance for a **Link** component.
 Adobe recommends that you avoid using this property in the template for a Link component.